tnm/qr/README.md

 	>> q = Queue('widgets')
 	>> q.extend(['foo', 'bar', 'sprockets'])

-You can also get the number of elements in the queue like you would from any normal python list:
+You can also get the number of elements in the queue like you would from any normal Python list:

 	>> len(q)
 	3

-Or look up a particular element from the queue (or range of elements). **Careful** -- in Redis, lists are linked lists, and so index lookups are **O(n) to lookup the n'th position**.
-We make this functionality available in qr, but be careful looking up large indices.
+You can also look up a particular element from the queue (or range of elements). **Note carefully**: in Redis, lists are linked lists, and so index lookups are **O(n) to lookup the n'th position**.
+Although this functionality available in qr, you should be careful looking up large indices.
 Looking at the front or back of the queue is cheap, though:

 	>> q[0]
 	'foo'